stokito/DAVExplorer/trunk/Readme.txt

 Changes for version 0.92-dev:
 - Added namespace preservation for ACL privileges (thanks to Heiko Weber for pointing out the problem.)
+- In HTTPClient, added handling of "HttpOnly" Cookie attribute introduced with RFC 6265 (thanks to David Winter for alerting us to the problem.)

 Changes for version 0.91:
 - Re-Enabled authentication requests for PUT, broken by changing to streaming